 Experience – King’s has been training teachers for over 120 years and has developed a reputation for excellence in its training methods.
 The PGCE academics are qualified teachers themselves and are highly experienced in teacher training.

 Reputation – King’s has developed a reputation for excellence in both training methods and the standards of new teachers we train.
 At the most recent Ofsted inspection King’s was graded 'Outstanding'.
 You can download and read the Ofsted inspection here.
-The School of Education, Communication and Society at King's is rated second in the UK for education research output (REF, 2014).
-This means that we equip trainees with the latest research knowledge so they can become dynamic classroom teachers.
+We also equip trainees with the latest research knowledge so they can become dynamic classroom teachers.

 Location – based in the heart of London, King’s is surrounded by landmarks and cultural institutions that we incorporate into PGCE training.
 Transport links are extensive as the campus is only minutes from Waterloo station.